 In addition to her Master of Wine Technology and Viticulture, Sarah also holds a Bachelor of Chemical Engineering (1st class honours) and a Bachelor of Commerce from the University of Sydney.

-Sarah is also deputy Chair of the Public Accounts Committee and has served on a number of Joint Select Committees including Future Gaming Markets and Greyhound Racing in Tasmania.
+Sarah has previously served as Parliamentary Secretary to the Premier, and Community and Veterans Affairs, Deputy Chair of the Public Accounts Committee and on a number of Joint Select Committees including Future Gaming Markets and Greyhound Racing in Tasmania.

-When Sarah has free time her favourite activities include sharing local food and wine with friends, getting on her road bike and relaxing at her property accompanied by her dog Lulu.
+When Sarah has free time her favourite activities include preparing and sharing meals with friends, getting on her road bike and relaxing with her dog Lulu.